87abdul/Random-image-generator/README.md

 # Random-image-generator
-This random image generator by using javascriot, css and html.It will generate random images.
+This random image generator by using javascriot, css and html will generate random images.